Stéphane Moraille

 Stephane Moraille (born August 13, 1970, Port-au-Prince) is a Haitian-born singer-songwriter and lawyer from Quebec.

+She is the granddaughter of the first female lawyer of Haiti, Me Georgette Justin, 1933.
+She stood for the Bar in 2001, and is currently specializing in media law.

-She began her musical career in 1993 under the pseudonym Shauna Davis, releasing several dance and house music singles that received regular airplay on MuchMusic, MusiquePlus, and radio stations like Energy 108 and Hot 103.5 in Toronto.
-In 1997 she achieved wider success with the Montreal band Bran Van 3000 with the album Glee.
-A member of the group since its inception, she sings on the three subsequent albums, Discosis, Rosé and The Garden.
+Moraille began her musical career in 1993 under the pseudonym Shauna Davis, releasing several dance and house music singles that received regular airplay on MuchMusic, MusiquePlus, and radio stations like Energy 108 and Hot 103.5 in Toronto.
+In 1997 she achieved wider success with the Montreal band Bran Van 3000, on the album Glee.
+A member of the group since its inception, she sang on the three subsequent albums, Discosis, Rosé and The Garden.

 In 2017, she released her first solo EP, Pi Wo, a prelude to her album Daïva, which was released on February 23, 2018.

-Stephane Moraille was also a candidate for the New Democratic Party in the federal riding of Bourassa in the November 25, 2013, by-election.

-She is a lawyer specializing in media law, she has been a member of the Bar since 2001.
+Her vocal prowess has drawn comparisons to Aretha Franklin at her peak.